webman-php/webman-manual/resource/doc/en/components/validation.md

 ```

 > [!WARNING]
-> This rule depends on the authentication component and guard configuration; do not use it without integrating authentication.
+> This rule depends on the auth component and guard configuration; do not use when auth is not integrated.

 <a name="rule-date"></a>
 #### date

-The field under validation must be a valid (non-relative) date recognized by `strtotime`.
+The field must be a valid (non-relative) date recognizable by `strtotime`.

 <a name="rule-date-equals"></a>
 #### date_equals:_date_

-The field under validation must equal the given date.
-The date is converted to a valid `DateTime` using `strtotime`.
+The field must equal the given date.
+The date is passed to `strtotime` to convert to a valid `DateTime`.

 <a name="rule-date-format"></a>
 #### date_format:_format_,...

-The field under validation must match one of the given formats.
+The field must match one of the given formats.
 Use either `date` or `date_format`.
-This rule supports all formats of PHP [DateTime](https://www.php.net/manual/en/class.datetime.php).
+This rule supports all PHP [DateTime](https://www.php.net/manual/en/class.datetime.php) formats.

 You can use the fluent `date` rule builder: